 “Some people won’t love you, no matter what you do.
 Some people won’t STOP loving you, no matter what you do.
 Go where the love is.” -Eleanor Brownn

 I hope you found these motivational tips helpful for getting through hard times.
-They come to us all and you just have to keep going.
+Bad times come to us all and you just have to keep going.
 I sometimes picture Atreyu struggling to get through the Swamp of Sadness in the Never Ending Story.
-It feels like that sometimes but you don’t want to let yourself be swallowed up like Artax.
-You have to keep going.
+It feels like that sometimes, but you don’t want to let yourself be swallowed up like Artax.
+It is worth fighting to find your inner strength.
 You’ll get through it and you’ll be stronger.
 Of my favorite when times are tough quotes that I shared above, my absolute favorite is the one from Mary Anne Radmacher.
 Tomorrow is a whole new day!
 There will be good times coming in the days ahead.